 You can help your odds of winning by applying for less competitive scholarships, such as local awards.
 For example, college juniors and seniors have a better chance of winning a scholarship, since fewer upperclassmen apply for scholarships.
 But don’t neglect the more competitive national scholarships, since these also tend to be more lucrative.

 See also Fastweb’s two-page quick reference guide on winning a scholarship for the top twelve tips on winning a scholarship, common scholarship application mistakes and a variety of top ten scholarship lists.
 Fastweb, the leading free scholarship search site, has more hints and tips to winning a scholarships.
+Already won a scholarship?
+Here are a few smart tips to keep in mind to stay in good standing – How Not to Lose a College Scholarship.

 Try Fastweb’s College Scholarship Widget